-The base storage for the Galaxy S10 lineup is 128GB — which is a remarkable number considering it was nothing more than a pipe dream for smartphones storage five short years ago.
+The base storage for the Samsung Galaxy S10 lineup is 128GB — which is pretty decent for a three-year-old phone.
 However, these days with downloading movies and recording 4K super slow-mos, 128GB doesn't go as far as it used to.
-This is where microSD cards come in, and these are the best ones to use in your S10.
+This is where microSD cards come in, and these are the best microSD cards to use in your Galaxy S10.

 This is my favorite microSD card on the market and is the card sitting in my own Galaxy S10.
 This is the second (or maybe third) phone that I've used it in because it doubles your S10's base storage.

 PNY's 128GB card is arguably the best value you'll find for a name-brand microSD of this capacity.
 I've had PNY cards last the better part of five years, so chances are this card will outlive your Galaxy S10.

 If you just need a little extra space and don't want to spend big bucks on a card you're not likely to fill up, this 64GB card will increase your storage by 50% for the price of a pizza.